First aid to be added to the school curriculum

 In the meantime…

-teacher or youth leader, you could start teaching your pupils to
+could start teaching your pupils first aid now.

 We have lots of free resources available to help